Program and courses Online Culture: Art, Media and Society BA

-Tracks of Online Culture: Art, Media and Society
+Why Online Culture: Art, Media and Society in Tilburg?

-- You attend lectures and seminars in groups of approximately 20 students.
-The small-scale program is beneficial for the quality of the education: there is ample room for guidance, interaction and feedback.
+- You receive international education in groups of approximately 15 to 50 students.
+The small-scale program is beneficial for the quality of education: there is ample room for guidance, interaction and feedback.
 This is a perfect way for you to learn how to voice your opinion.

 Interested in the Bachelor's program in Online Culture: Art, Media and Society?